Today, I want to share something critical to survival…

 Because it won’t be much fun riding out one that lasts hours.

-And honestly, the only thing you can do with dust storms is to hunker down and wait them out.
+Honestly, the only thing you can do about dust storms is to hunker down and wait them out.

 Here’s some dust storm footage to give you a sense of what it’s like to experience one.